Safe-DS/DSL/docs/DSL/workflow-language/steps.md

 ## Visibility

-By default a step can be [imported][imports] in any other file and reused there.
+By default, a step can be [imported][imports] in any other file and reused there.
 We say they have `public` visibility.
 However, it is possible to restrict the visibility of a step with modifiers:

 ```txt
 internal step internalStep() {}